 Chirping boxes are irresistible, especially for kids, but when your chicks arrive insist on opening the box alone.
 In the rare event that a weak chick didn’t survive the trip, you need to know first so you can break the news gently to young children.

-5. Move To The Brooder Immediately
+5. Move to the Brooder Immediately

-It’s tempting to play with baby chicks when they first arrive, but they need to be moved to their brooder immediately once they’re in your care.
+It’s tempting to play with baby spring chicks when they arrive, but they need to be moved to their brooder immediately once they’re in your care.
 Be mindful of how long the chicks have been in transport.
 From the time they hatch, they need food and water within the first 72 hours of life.
 While transport through the mail is safe, shipping can be stressful for some chicks.
 Getting them to food and water, and assessing any health concerns has to be the first priority.

-6. Monitor For Pasty Butt
+6. Monitor for Pasty Butt

 When chicks’ droppings dry to the outside of the vent, it creates a plug.
 We call this pasty butt, and it’s deadly if the plug isn’t removed.
 Check for pasty butt when you move each chick from the shipping box to the brooder.
 If you find pasty butt, hold the chick firmly, and soak its bottom in warm water.
 The poop will dissolve quickly, and it will rub right off.
 Pat her dry, and place her under the brooder’s heat source so she doesn’t get cold.
 Chicks who get pasty butt are prone to develop it again, so be sure to check it often.
 Continue checking the entire flock for at least the first week of life.

-7. Have The Coop Ready
+7. Have the Coop Ready

 Chicks grow astoundingly fast.
 Soon, they’ll outgrow their brooder and will need to move to the coop.
 If you’re building a coop, complete it before your chicks arrive, even if it will be several weeks before they move in, to avoid setbacks or predator vulnerabilities caused by rushing the job.
 If you’re ordering a coop, make sure it arrives before your chicks do, not on the same day.

-8. Understand That Chickens Are A Commitment
+8. Understand That Chickens Are a Commitment

 If your chickens will be egg-laying pets, and if you care for them well, some can live up to 10 years or more.
 Bringing home backyard chickens isn’t very different than bringing home a new puppy or kitten, except that chickens are harder to re-home.
 Visit a farm and learn how to care for chickens, or get nitty-gritty chicken-keeping tips from other chicken keepers before you place your hatchery order.